A journey inside the typical products made in Calabria

 A way of cooking (organic produce) that has attracted the attention of food scientists.

 The Mediterranean Diet, and all the interpretations that nutritionists have built around it, was born in the inland areas between Campania, Basilicata and Calabria.

-Using a little courage and a little madness, we tell you that the most radical vegan and a refined gourmand of meat can sit together, passionately, at our table.
+Using a little courage and a little madness, we tell you that the most radical vegan and a refined gourmand of meat and fish can sit together, passionately, at our table.
 There is no problem.

 Core Calabro will lead you to the origins of food, to know how the raw material is produced.

 Let’s go and taste the most authentic food and wine.

 You have to eat a lot… in Calabria 😋

 Eating comes first.
 “Did you eat?”
 “What did you eat?” – these are the first two questions, in sequence, your mother asks you on the phone when you travel 📞 .

 Calabrian people have an ancestral concern for food.